vanhoangkha/Networking-fundamentals/Day20_DTP_VTP.md

     - If BOTH SWITCHES support ISL, ISL will be selected.
 - DTP frames are sent in:
     - VLAN1 when using ISL
-    - Native VLAN when using 802.1Q (the default native VLAN is VLAN1, however)
+    - VLAN gốc when using 802.1Q (the Mặc định VLAN gốc is VLAN1, however)

 ---

-VTP (VLAN Trunking Protocol)
+VTP (VLAN Trunking Giao thức)

 In Privileged EXEC mode: